openziti/ziti-doc/docusaurus/docs/quickstarts/zac/index.md

 ---
-title: Ziti Administration Console
+title: Admin Console
 ---

-The Ziti Administration Console (ZAC) is a web UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/intro).
+The Ziti Admin Console (ZAC) is a web UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../introduction/intro).

 ## Prerequisites